dxos/dxos/docs/content/tutorial/client.md

 This `ClientInitializer` is a React component that facilitates the process of initializing and providing a DXOS client instance to the application.

 It creates a new `Client` from `@dxos/client` and uses [React Context](https://reactjs.org/docs/context.html) to make the instance accessible anywhere in the app.

-Short explanation of the config object:

-- `app.title` - application's title to display on the screen
-- `storage` - storage for feeds and keyring
-- `wns` - connection to WNS registry
-- `swarm.signal` - signaling server URL.
-Used to establish WebRTC connections with other peers.

 ## Retrieve the Client Instance